wp-plugins/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.0.9 =
+* Fixed issue where searches with duplicates excluded returned a higher 'found' count than really was there. (#8672)

 = 1.0.8 =
 * Added css and mapper link for docs for Double.net.